-Cost-plus contracts are very risky for homeowner.
+Cost-plus contracts are very risky for the homeowner.
 Even a contractor of the highest integrity is not immune to economic incentives.
 It’s just human nature.
 A disproportionate number of these jobs end up in dispute.
 Consider these risks before entering a cost-plus contract.

 RISKS OF A COST-PLUS CONTRACT